wslyvh/AmsterdamBlockchainWeek/events/appliedzk-workshop/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Web3 EXP (Chainshot)
+title: Applied ZK Workshop

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description:
-  Web3 EXP is a two-day smart contract bootcamp designed for anyone looking to earn experience in the web3 space.
+description: The Applied ZK Workshop brings teams from around the ZK ecosystem together to learn about the latest developments in the zero-knowledge application landscape.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Web3 EXP (Chainshot)
+name: Applied ZK Workshop

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.